suyashbhawsar/llm-chainfuse/README.md

 - **Model and Parameter Validation** ensures that the selected model supports the requested parameters.
 - **Different providers** can be used for different prompts in the same workflow.
 - **Output Format Control**:
-  - Standard mode shows simple success/failure status
+  - Default mode shows results immediately as they arrive from LLMs
+  - Batch mode waits for all prompts to complete before displaying results
-  - Print mode displays complete results
+  - Print mode displays complete results with optional prompt display
   - Debug mode reveals configuration details and logs
-  - All output is displayed in the same order as prompts appear in the configuration file
+  - Silent mode suppresses terminal output while still saving to file

 ---